zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 We define three variables and then invoke the `babble` token with the same arguments we invoked `quibble` with.
 Let's find it the same way we found all the previous tokens and peek at its guts.
-For sake of brevity, I removed [about half of it](https://github.com/rakudo/rakudo/blob/bc35922/src/Perl6/Grammar.nqp#L111-L125): that portion deals with adverbs, which we aren't using in our code at the moment.
+For the sake of brevity, I removed [about half of it](https://github.com/rakudo/rakudo/blob/bc35922/src/Perl6/Grammar.nqp#L111-L125): that portion deals with adverbs, which we aren't using in our code at the moment.